jlumbroso/prog-exam-room-allocation/src/PE1.md

 ```
 javac-introcs ZoomRooms.java
-java-introcs ZoomRooms 1 3
+java-introcs ZoomRooms greedy 3

 Room: 1
 ----------
 ```

-There are two command line arguments given here (the numbers 1 and 3 that follow `java-introcs ZoomRooms` above).
-The first one tells tells the program which assignment algorithm to use (1 for “greedy” in this case, and you may assume it is always 1, 2 or 3).
+There are two command line arguments given here (the string `greedy` and the number 3.
+The first one tells tells the program which assignment algorithm to use (`greedy` in this case, and the other two options are `robin` and `random`).
 The second argument is the maximum number of students the teacher wants in each room (3 in this case).

 As a reminder: the code you submit in the end should *still* compile, and also run without errors for all inputs that match the program specications.